-Deborah Lashley-Johnson is the USPTO’s IP Attaché for the World Trade Organization (WTO) at the U.S. Permanent Mission to the United Nations and Other International Organizations in Geneva, Switzerland.
-She works on issues involving the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) and certain substantive committees of the World Intellectual Property Organization (WIPO).
-While on detail in Geneva, she is also the Africa IP lead for the Office of the U.S. Trade Representative (USTR).
+From 2015-2021, Ms. Lashley-Johnson was the USPTO’s Intellectual Property (IP) Attaché for the World Trade Organization (WTO) at the U.S. Permanent Mission to the United Nations (U.N.) and Other International Organizations in Geneva, Switzerland.
+She worked on issues involving the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), the World Health Organization (WHO), and certain substantive committees of the World Intellectual Property Organization (WIPO).

-Ms Lashley-Johnson earned a B.A. in International Relations from Georgetown University, and a J.D. from American University’s Washington College of Law.
+Ms. Lashley-Johnson earned a Bachelor of Arts in international relations from Georgetown University and a J.D. from American University’s Washington College of Law.